argilla-io/argilla/README.md

 </p>
 </h3>

+## What is Argilla?

+Argilla is an open-source platform for data-centric LLM development.
+Integrates human and model feedback loops for continuous LLM refinement and oversight.

+With Argilla's Python SDK and adaptable UI, you can create human and model-in-the-loop workflows for:

+* Supervised fine-tuning
+* Preference tuning (RLHF, DPO, RLAIF, and more)
+* Small, specialized NLP models
+* Scalable evaluation.

 ## 🚀 Quickstart

-Argilla is an open-source data curation platform for LLMs.
-Using Argilla, everyone can build robust language models through faster data curation using both human and machine feedback.
-We provide support for each step in the MLOps cycle, from data labeling to model monitoring.

 There are different options to get started: